kesireddyadarsh/mdpiAlgorithm/README.md

 10	Zitzler-Deb-Thiele’s N3	No 	No	Completed and tested

-11	Zitzler-Deb-Thiele’s N4	Yes	No
+11	Zitzler-Deb-Thiele’s N4	Yes	No	Completed and tested

-12	Zitzler-Deb-Thiele’s N6	No	No
+12	Zitzler-Deb-Thiele’s N6	No	No	Completed and tested

 13 	Osyczka and Kundu	no	yes	Completed and tested.

-14	CTP1 function	no	yes
+14	CTP1 function	no	yes	Completed and tested.

-15 	Const-Ex	No 	Yes
+15 	Const-Ex	No 	Yes	Completed and tested

-16	Viennet	Yes	No
+16	Viennet	Yes	No	Completed and tested